samplemaker/freefem_matlab_octave_plot/README.md

 #### Examples

-Plots the boundary with the labels 30 and 31:
+Plots boundaries only with labels 30 and 31:
 ```Matlab
 ffpdeplot3D(p,b,t,'BDLabels',[30,31],'XYZStyle','monochrome');
 ```

-Plots cross sections defined by points S1, S2, S3:
+`ffpdeplot3D` with the argument `Slice` draws slices (cross-sections) for the volumetric data.
+A slice plane is defined by the parallelogram spanned by three corner points S1,S2,S3.
+Multiple slicing planes can be put together.
+The following example creates and draws two orthogonal cross sections:
 ```Matlab
 S1=[-0 0.375 0.0; ...
     0.375 0 0.0];